nepfaff/iiwa_setup/README.md

 [Drake's Schunk driver](https://github.com/RobotLocomotion/drake-schunk-driver) must be installed manually to use the WSG programatically.
 Once build, the driver can be run using `bazel run //src:schunk_driver`.

+#### Networking troubeshooting

+Check that one host shows up when using `nmap -sP 192.168.1.201`.
+If not, then check that you followed the IP instructions and that the gripper's ethernet cable is plugged into the switch.

 ### Optitrack Driver (Optional)